Nastel/gocypher-cybench-eclipse/README.md

 * Select menu→ “Run”→ “Run Configurations”.
 * In the “Run Configurations” dialog window click on item “CyBench” and click “Create New” button
-* Define configuration for CyBench launcher in tab “CyBench Properties”.
+* Define the configuration for CyBench launcher in the tab “CyBench Configuration” and ”Execution Settings”.
     * Important options:
         * “Run Project” - select the project which contains JMH benchmarks.
         * “Reports Folder” - folder where CyBench reports are stored, default is the location of the “Run Project” option plus “/reports” subdirectory.